MERN-Quiz-App/Quiz-App-Docs/README.md

 Challenges :
 - The knowledge i get from books are usually tested during exams, the absense of a proper way to test my knowledge regularly, affects my learning and revision.
-- Showcasing my knowledge and what I have learned from the classes to my teachers are currently only through the periodic exams and assignements.
+- Showcasing my knowledge and what I have learned from the classes to my teachers are currently only through the periodic exams and assignment.

 #### Teachers

 Goals :
 - As a teacher, I am always curious about my students learning curve.
 - I am looking for a platform where I can set up regular challenges and quiz which can help my student in their learning.
-- It is always great to have a place where I can have a constant check if my students are imrpving themselves.
+- It is always great to have a place where I can have a constant check if my students are improving themselves.

 Challenges :
 - Other that periodic exams and assignments, it is never possible to evaluate my students learning curve.
-- It is always stressful to track and evaluate my students learning, It would be great to have an app that make this easier.
+- It is always stressful to evaluate my students learning, It would be great to have an app that make this easier.

 ## Stage 3